 Human Food and Your Cat

 In addition to feeding commercially available treats, many people like to offer human food to their cats.
 Humans eat a diverse diet and many of our foods are extremely high in fat and oils, which can cause gastrointestinal disturbances in cats.
 Sharing food with our cats also can lead to undesirable behaviors such as begging, climbing on counters, and rummaging through garbage.
-Cats given milk may also experience gastrointestinal upset; most cats are lactose intolerant.
+Cats that are given milk may also experience gastrointestinal upset; most cats are lactose intolerant.
 Healthy treat options for cats may include small portions of catnip, or cat grass.

 Tracking Calories from Treats